Schematizing the Observer and the Epistemic Content of Theories: How Theory and Experiment Make Contact with and Inform Each Other

 One can, in the same way, write down generic solutions to the generic equations of motion; these are formal representations of the dynamically possible evolutions such systems can manifest.
 One generic solution to the equation of motion of an elastic spring is $x(t) = \cos (\sqrt{\frac{k} {m}} \smidge t)$, where one may think of `$k$' and `$m$' as dummy variables, not determinate real numbers.
 Generic structure defines a \emph{genus} of physical system, all those types of physical system the theory appropriately and adequately treats.

 One obtains \emph{specific} structure by fixing the values of all such constants in generic structure, say $m = 1$ and $k = 5$ (in some system of units) for the elastic spring.
 This defines a \emph{species} of physical system of that genus, all springs with those values for mass and Hooke's constant.\footnote{One can as well consider mixed systems, with, say, a fixed value for mass but indeterminate value for Hooke's constant.
-These raise interesting questions, but they are beside the point here, so I ignore them.} One now has a determinate space of states for systems of that species, and a determinate family of dynamically possible evolutions, \emph{viz}., the solutions to the specific equations of motion, represented by a distinguished family of paths on the space of states.
-A path in this family is an \emph{individual model} (or \emph{individual solution}) of the specific equations of motion; one common way of fixing an individual model is by fixing definite initial conditions for the specific equations of motion.
+These raise interesting questions, but they are beside the point here.} One now has a determinate space of states for systems of that species, and a determinate family of dynamically possible evolutions, \emph{viz}., the solutions to the specific equations of motion, represented by a distinguished family of paths on the space of states.
+A path in this family is an \emph{individual model} (or \emph{individual solution}) of the specific equations of motion; one common way to fix an individual model is to stipulate definite initial conditions for the specific equations of motion.
 An individual model, as the name suggests, represents a unique physical system of the species, that whose dynamical quantities satisfy the initial conditions.\footnote{Everything I say so far applies only to deterministic theories that represent the dynamical behavior of its target systems with something like partial-differential equations.
-The discussion is easily modified to accommodate, \emph{e}.\emph{g}., stochastic theories, and so on.} In the case of the spring, that may mean the unique one whose position and momentum at a given time have the values given by the initial conditions.\footnote{I have deliberately taken my terminology from biological taxonomy, inspired by the remark of \citeN[p.~143]{peirce-doct-chnc}: \begin{quote} Now, the naturalists are the great builders of conceptions; there is no other branch of science where so much of this work is done as in theirs; and we must, to great measure, take them for our teachers in this important part of logic. \end{quote} There is much of insightful relevance in the lead-up to this remark, about how one individuates and characterizes genera and species of physical systems in my sense, which it would be illuminating to discuss, but it would take us too far afield.
+The discussion is easily modified to accommodate, \emph{e}.\emph{g}., stochastic theories, and theories such as classical thermodynamics that have no paths on a space of states representing physically possible processes.
+It is not clear to me what the limits of this picture are in this regard---what its regime of applicability is, if you will.
+It would be an interesting exercise to find an example of a physical theory that does not conform to it, and see whether one could emend the picture to as to account for the theory or not.
+Either way, one would learn something of interest.} In the case of the spring, that may mean the unique one whose position and momentum at a given time have the values given by the initial conditions.\footnote{I have deliberately taken my terminology from biological taxonomy, inspired by the remark of \citeN[p.~605]{peirce-doct-chnc}: \begin{quote} Now, the naturalists are the great builders of conceptions; there is no other branch of science where so much of this work is done as in theirs; and we must, to great measure, take them for our teachers in this important part of logic. \end{quote} There is much of insightful relevance in the lead-up to this remark, about how one individuates and characterizes genera and species of physical systems in my sense, which it would be illuminating to discuss, but it would take us too far afield.
 I am tempted to describe structure at the level of a framework as \emph{phylar}, and to call the family of all physical systems treated by a framework a \emph{phylum}---and so all physical systems would fall under the kingdom of physics---but I suspect it would just be distracting to the reader.}